Integrate your dedicated server to AMS using the AGS SDK

 - In Session: the server is serving a game session.

-- Draining: the server has been sent the drain command and will soon be terminated.
+- Draining: the server is not in session and has been sent the drain command.

 The change of states are best described by the following diagram: